daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 After you successfully ran the above command you should see screenshot like mine showing your Daytona workspace that contains the DuckDB environment is running

-You can now run this command to open the DuckDB environment in your default IDE you choose when installing Daytona (Replace WORKSPACE-NAME with what you choose in the step above, in my case it's `playground-duckdb`).
+You can now run this command to open the DuckDB environment in your default IDE you choose when installing Daytona (Replace `WORKSPACE-NAME` with the name you used when creating the workspace above, in my case it's `playground-duckdb`).

 ```bash
 daytona code WORKSPACE-NAME